Filipedc1/Library/README everytime before coding more.txt

-tutorial part 1 paused at 30:52 minutes
+tutorial part 3 paused at 15:20